- Registered Nurse vs. Nurse Practitioner: An Overview

-Registered Nurse Vs Nurse Practitioner
+- Tips for Choosing Between a Registered Nurse and Nurse Practitioner

 The healthcare sector is a dynamic, complex field that encompasses a wide range of roles, each with its own set of skills, responsibilities, and opportunities.
 Among the most critical roles in healthcare are Registered Nurses (RNs) and Nurse Practitioners (NPs).
 These nursing professionals are frontline providers of care, but their duties, scope of practice, and educational requirements differ substantially.